12 Best Dating App APIs

 5. Dolby Video & Voice

 Built on the WebRTC protocol, Dolby’s Video & Voice API adds super-clear video and audio to create the feeling that a user’s date is right in front of them.
 Dolby’s robust SDKs and UXKit gives developers superior control over video chat interface and design.
-Dolby pairs well with Stream’s in-app chat APIs and chat SDKs.
+Dolby pairs well with Stream’s chat API and SDKs.

 6. Mesibo Video API